Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Prototype Evaluation and Stakeholder Feedback

 \subsection{Results}

-In the interview study, we had six participants, two of whom were elderly with an age above 70, and four from rural areas.
-For the Cognitive walkthrough, we had eight participants, with two participants representing each persona.
-Upon performing thematic analysis on the discussions, we found that the feedback from both cohorts can be categorised into four main themes, and these are discussed in detail in the next subsections.
+In the interview study, we had six participants: two elderly (age> 70) and four from rural areas.
+For the Cognitive walkthrough, we had eight participants, with two per persona.
+Upon performing thematic analysis of the discussions, we found that the feedback from both cohorts can be categorised into four main themes, which are discussed in detail in the next subsections.